Subscribe to the Flying ✈️ Solo Newsletter

 How I Help

-When I help with positioning and messaging, the work starts by looking honestly at what the business is today.
-That usually means:
+When I help with positioning and messaging, we’re not just writing taglines.
+We’re getting clear on who the business serves, what it stands for, and how to talk about it consistently.
+The work starts by looking honestly at what the business is today.

 • Clarifying who you really serve